Constrained high-index saddle dynamics for the solution landscape with equality constraints: Numerical examples

 where $\mu$ is the chemical potential and $\phi(\bm x)$ satisfies a unit complex sphere constraint,

-The eigenfunction to the nonlinear elliptic eigenvalue problem \cref{eqn:gpephi} is the stationary point of the energy
+The eigenfunction to the nonlinear elliptic eigenvalue problem \eqref{eqn:gpephi} is the stationary point of the energy

-with the sphere constraint \cref{eqn:becsphereconstraint}, and the chemical potential $\mu$ can be calculated as,
+with the sphere constraint \eqref{eqn:becsphereconstraint}, and the chemical potential $\mu$ can be calculated as,

-The ground state of BEC is defined as the eigenfunction of \cref{eqn:gpephi} subject to the sphere constraint \cref{eqn:becsphereconstraint} with the lowest energy \cref{eqn:becenergy}.
-Any eigenfunction of \cref{eqn:gpephi} subject to the sphere constraint \cref{eqn:becsphereconstraint} with a higher energy is usually called excited states in the physics literature.
+The ground state of BEC is defined as the eigenfunction of \eqref{eqn:gpephi} subject to the sphere constraint \eqref{eqn:becsphereconstraint} with the lowest energy \eqref{eqn:becenergy}.
+Any eigenfunction of \eqref{eqn:gpephi} subject to the sphere constraint \eqref{eqn:becsphereconstraint} with a higher energy is usually called excited states in the physics literature.

-We consider a two-dimensional BEC system (${d}=2$) with a repulsive interaction parameter $\beta=300$, where the condensates are tightly confined in the other dimension.
-The potential $V(\bm x)$ is simply chosen as a radial-symmetric harmonic oscillator $V(\bm{x})=\frac{1}{2}|\bm{x}|^2$.
-The existence, uniqueness up to a phase factor, and smoothness of the ground state have been well studied in previous researches \cite{bao2013mathematical, lieb2001bosons}, and there are many efficient numerical methods for computing the ground state \cite{bao2013mathematical, bao2006efficient, wu2017regularized}.
+We consider a two-dimensional BEC system with a repulsive interaction parameter $\beta=300$, where the condensates are tightly confined in the other dimension.
+The potential $V(\bm x):\mathbb{R}^2\to\mathbb{R}$ is simply chosen as a radial-symmetric harmonic oscillator $V(\bm{x})=\frac{1}{2}|\bm{x}|^2$.
+The existence, uniqueness up to a phase factor, and smoothness of the ground state have been well studied in previous researches \cite{bao2013mathematical,lieb2001bosons}, and there are many efficient numerical methods for computing the ground state \cite{bao2013mathematical,bao2006efficient,wu2017regularized}.
 Furthermore, there have been some attempts to find several excited states of BEC as well.
-By choosing proper initial guesses such as odd functions, a few methods for finding ground states can also be applied to compute some excited states with certain symmetry of BEC \cite{bao2006efficient, wu2017regularized}, while how to systematically compute the excited states of BEC remains a huge challenge.
+By choosing proper initial guesses such as odd functions, a few methods for finding ground states can also be applied to compute some excited states with certain symmetry of BEC \cite{bao2006efficient,wu2017regularized}.
+Some excited states of BEC have also been obtained with Newton's methods \cite{law2010stable,law2014dynamic} and deflated continuation algorithms \cite{charalampidis2018computing,boulle2020deflation,charalampidis2020bifurcation}, while how to systematically compute the excited states of BEC remains a huge challenge.